August 13, 2020

 The severity of LD can fluctuate from symptom-free periods with normal voice to severely disabling periods where an affected individual will experience significant difficulty speaking clearly or be barely able to speak.
 Symptom fluctuation can occur during the same day or from day to day or longer.
 LD tends to affect normal conversational speech.
-Several studies have shown that singing, laughing, yelling, etc. are usually unaffected by the disorder.
+Several studies have shown that singing, laughing, and yelling, are often unaffected.

-There are two main types of LD, adductor LD and abductor LD.
-Adductor LD, the more common type, affects approximately 80% to 90% of individuals.
-This type affects the muscles that draw the vocal cords together and the vocal cords sometimes become locked.
-Adductor LD is characterized by a tight, strained, or harsh sounding voice.
+The two most common types of LD are adductor SD and abductor SD.
+Adductor SD, the more common type, affects approximately 80% to 90% of individuals.
+This type affects the muscles that draw the vocal cords together.
+Adductor SD is characterized by a tight, strained, or harsh sounding voice.
 Affected individuals may experience difficulties in the voicing of specific vowels sounds such as in the words “eat,” “back,” “I,” “olives,” or “nest”.

-Abductor LD affects the muscles that draw the vocal cords apart.
-Abductor LD is characterized by breathy, whispered speech and loss of voice for short periods of time (aphonia).
-Individuals affected by the abductor type may have difficulty controlling speech after certain sounds (e.g., “h,” “s,” “p,” “t,” or “k”.
+Abductor SD affects the muscles that draw the vocal cords apart.
+Abductor SD is characterized by breathy, whispered speech and loss of voice for short periods of time (aphonia).
+Individuals affected by the abductor type may have difficulty controlling speech after certain sounds (e.g., “h,” “s,” “p,” “t,” or “k”).

-In some cases, affected individuals may exhibit both types, referred to as mixed LD.
+Some affected individuals may exhibit both types, referred to as mixed SD.
 Some individuals also experience a vocal tremor, in which the larynx and vocal cords shake potentially affecting speech and making the voice difficult to understand because it sounds shaky or quivery.
+Other less common manifestations of LD include laryngeal breathing dystonia, singer’s dystonia, repetitive coughing, and others.

 Onset of LD is usually gradual and the initial symptoms may be mild.
 Symptoms may progress for the first 2-5 years then generally stabilize.
 Approximately 15% of patients progress into other forms of dystonia involving the face or neck.
 The disorder usually remains chronic without marked changes over a period of years, although symptoms may worsen with stress.
 The number and severity of symptoms varies widely among affected individuals.

-The exact cause of LD is not known (idiopathic).
+Most cases of LD are idiopathic, which means a cause is not identifiable.
 Several different factors may be involved in the development of the disorder (multifactorial).
 Several theories exist that attempt to explain the underlying mechanisms of LD including abnormal functioning of portions of the brain involved in muscle control, or imbalances in neurotransmitters.
 Neurotransmitters are chemicals that modify, amplify, or transmit nerve impulses from one brain cell (neuron) to another, enabling nerve cells to communicate.
 Although the underlying mechanisms and causes of LD are not well understood, research is ongoing to determine the specific roles that genetic, environmental, and other factors ultimately play in the development of the disorder.

 There are reports in the medical literature that suggest LD may develop following specific factors such as an upper respiratory infection or bronchitis, trauma or surgery, or exposure to certain drugs and/or toxins.
 However, such theories are controversial because there is no scientific evidence conclusively linking these factors to LD.

-The diagnosis of LD usually includes inspection of the voice box (laryngoscopy) to rule out structural abnormalities of the vocal cords such as nodules, polyps, or tumors.
-The diagnosis may require speech pathology, otolaryngology, and neurology consultations.
-Laryngeal electromyogram (EMG) and nuclear magnetic resonance imaging (NMRI) have been used to identify any associated neurological disorders.
+The diagnosis of LD usually involves careful assessment of the voice and speaking under different conditions by a speech pathologist, otolaryngologist, or neurologist.
+It also includes inspection of the voice box (laryngoscopy) to rule out structural abnormalities of the vocal cords such as nodules, polyps, or tumors.

 Botulinum toxin therapy is often used for LD.
-The drug works by weakening the muscle by blocking nerves impulses to the muscle and preventing the release of the neurotransmitter acetylcholine, which stimulates muscular contractions.
-The drug is injected into the vocal cords every three or four months, to reduce vocal cord spasms.
+The drug works by blocking nerve activity that controls muscles.
+The result is that muscle activity is not as strong.
+The drug is injected into the vocal cords every three or four months.
 Some individuals can wait longer between injections before symptoms return and more injections are needed.
 The degree of effectiveness of Botulinum toxin will differ in each individual case.
-Botulinum toxin is approved by the Food and Drug Administration (FDA) for cervical dystonia and blepharospasm and is widely used off label to treat all forms of dystonia.
-Botulinum toxin is manufactured by Allergan Pharmaceuticals (as BOTOX®), Elan Pharmaceuticals (as MYOBLOC®), Ipsen Pharmaceuticals (as DYSPORT®), and Merz Pharmaceuticals (as XEOMIN®).
+Botulinum toxin is approved by the Food and Drug Administration (FDA) for some types of dystonia, but not LD.
+However, it is widely used off label to treat all forms of dystonia.

 Speech or voice therapy such as voice relaxation techniques may be beneficial for some individuals with LD, especially those with mild cases of the disorder.
 Speech or voice therapy may also be effective in treating side effects associated with other treatments such as Botulinum toxin (adjuvant therapy).
 Some individuals may benefit from using machines or devices that amplify the voice.